What is a 4-H Challenge?

 - Optional Portable Restroom Fee (park facilities within a 5 min. walk of the Course): $160

-- Limited scholarships available upon request to email@example.com
+- Limited scholarships may be available to 4-H youth/clubs upon request to email@example.com

 All fees are payable to: